Introduction

 Driving is one of the most convenient ways to reach Saint-Florent.
 It is located about 25 km northwest of Bastia, Corsica’s second-largest city.
 You can drive from Bastia to Saint-Florent in around 30-40 minutes.

-In both cases, you will need to rent a car which you can take directly from the main airports.
+In both cases, you will need to rent a car, which you can pick up directly at the main airports.

 We recommend to rent a car through Discover Cars with free cancellation.
 Book your rental car here.